How to Take Payments on NICE CXone: Secure Payment Processing

 NICE CXone (formerly NICE inContact) is an enterprise-grade CCaaS platform used by some of the largest contact centre operations in the world.
 It handles omnichannel routing, workforce management, analytics, and AI-powered automation at scale.
 For organisations processing thousands of customer interactions daily, CXone is a proven platform.

-NICE has a partnership with providers like Eckoh and PCI Pal for payment capture.
+NICE has partnerships with third-party providers for payment capture.
 These integrations work, but they typically limit you to specific payment gateways.
 If your merchants use Worldpay and the payment partner only supports Stripe, you have a problem.
 If you are a BPO routing payments to dozens of different client gateways, the limitation is a deal-breaker.

 The Payment Gap in NICE CXone